AdobeDocs/experience-platform.en/help/edge/commands/configure/edgebasepath.md

 The `edgeBasePath` property alters the destination path when you interact with Adobe services.
 Most organizations do not need to set or alter this property.

-## Edge base path in the Web SDK extension
+## Edge base path using the Web SDK tag extension

 Enter the desired text in the **[!UICONTROL Edge base path]** text field when configuring the extension.